Six60: History

 Six60 was formed in Dunedin; the founding members met while attending University of Otago.
 The band created their name from the street number of the house they lived at in Dunedin, 660 Castle Street.
 As Ji Fraser said, "That's where it all began.
 It was the beginning of everything.
 It was a place that meant so much to us."
 In July 2021 the band bought 660 Castle Street and created four $10,000 performing arts scholarships at the University of Otago.

 Their local following developed from Dunedin to other student hubs around the country such as Auckland, Waikato, Christchurch and Wellington.

 Six60's original EP, released in 2008, contained a track called "Someone to Be Around".
 This track was left off their debut album but remains one of their most popular songs.

 Six60 have a quadruple platinum number-one debut album with triple platinum-selling single "Don't Forget Your Roots", two double platinum-selling singles "Only to Be" and "Rise Up", two platinum-selling singles "Forever" and "Special", and one gold-selling single "Lost".

 In early March 2013 the band was featured on George FM Breakfast's 'Damn!
 I Wish I Was Your Cover' series covering Rudimental's "Feel the Love".

 In 2014, their song "Run for It" was featured on the trailer of ITV drama series Prey, starring John Simm.

-Chris uses a MOOG Voyager / Ernie Ball Musicman Sting Ray Bass guitars.
+Chris uses a MOOG Voyager / Ernie Ball Music Man StingRay bass guitars.
 Matiu and Ji both play Fender Strats, Gibson Les Paul electric guitars, and Gibson and Maton acoustic guitars while Marlon uses an MS2000 / Muse VIP / Fender Strat.
 Eli plays KDrums drums.
 Matiu's younger brother Niko Walters debuted as a musician in 2019, and has performed as an opening act for Six60.

 Sweet Home Aotearoa Festival

 In October 2025, SIX60 announced the launch of a new country and roots music festival called Sweet Home Aotearoa.
-The event is scheduled to take place on January 3, 2026, at Matakana Country Park in New Zealand.
+The event took place on 3 January 2026, at Matakana Country Park in New Zealand.
 Organized by the band itself, the festival aims to celebrate diverse musical influences and bring together artists from across genres.

-The inaugural lineup includes performances by SIX60, Yelawolf, Tash Sultana, Tami Neilson, Hori Shaw, Brad Cox, South Summit, Rachael Fahim, TheWesternGuide, and Rosie Teese.

 The festival marks a significant expansion of SIX60's role in the New Zealand music scene, not only as performers but also as curators and promoters of live music experiences.